 #12 Is it okay to throw a baby shower for a second child?

 Traditional: New babies are always something to celebrate and a baby shower is a great way to do that.
 A baby “sprinkle” is becoming a popular choice to celebrate a second baby.
 With a smaller event, the focus can be on the guest-of-honor and new baby.
-Instead of gifts, invite guests to bring meals for the freezer or gift them with babysitting or housekeeping help after the baby arrives.
+Instead of gifts off a registry, invite guests to bring meals for the freezer or gift them with babysitting or housekeeping help after the baby arrives.

-Modern: Virtual baby showers are another way to keep the focus on family and close friends who are eagerly anticipating baby’s arrival.
+Modern: Virtual baby showers are another way to keep the focus on family and close friends who are eagerly anticipating the baby’s arrival.
 If you do want to throw a full, traditional baby shower for a second or third child, go right ahead!
-Any way that celebrates the arrival of the new little one is perfect.
+Any way that celebrates the pregnancy and arrival of the new little one is perfect.

 #13 Is a surprise baby shower a good idea?

 If the guest-of-honor likes surprise parties, a baby shower is a great opportunity to throw an epic event while letting mom-to-be relax and enjoy her pregnancy.
 A virtual baby shower can also be a surprise.
 Have guests send gifts ahead of time to the host, rather than the guest-of-honor.
-When it’s time for the big surprise, all the host needs to do is bring the gifts over and let the party get started!
+It’s real simple – when it’s time for the big surprise, all the host needs to do is bring the gifts over and let the party get started!

 #14 What happens during the baby shower?

 This is another question that is left entirely to the host and guest-of-honor to decide.
-Popular activities include playing baby-themed games, enjoying food and drinks, opening gifts, and just enjoying the company of friends and family.
+Popular activities include playing pregnancy or baby-themed games, enjoying food and drinks, opening gifts, and just enjoying the company of friends and family.
 The important thing to remember is to have fun.
 Whatever helps your guests, and most importantly the parents-to-be, having a good time is a great baby shower activity.

 #15 Baby shower games